Creating stronger laws to protect Victorians from hate conduct

 The RRTA does not empower the Commission to identify respondents

-In some instances of alleged vilification – for example, instances where the conduct has occurs in a public place or online – a complainant may not know the name of the alleged offender.
+In some instances of alleged vilification – for example, instances where the conduct occurs in a public place or online – a complainant may not know the name of the alleged offender.

 The Commission does not currently have power to address underlying causes and drive system change